 Using a Credit Card on Venmo

-Venmo charges a 3% fee when you use your credit card to send money to family and friends, but there is no fee if using your credit card to make an online purchase from a business that accepts Venmo.
-Online merchants who accept Venmo typically will have a Venmo-branded payment button on the site or there will be a Venmo option after first selecting PayPal as the payment method.
+Venmo charges a 3% fee when you use your credit card to send money to family and friends, but there is no fee if you are using your credit card to make an online purchase from a business that accepts Venmo.
+Online merchants who accept Venmo typically will have a Venmo-branded payment button on the site, or there will be a Venmo option after first selecting PayPal as the payment method.

 While you can use a credit card to send payments, you can’t transfer funds from your Venmo account to your credit card.
 Instead, you must transfer funds to your bank account or your debit card, and there’s a fee to transfer funds to your debit card.

 Venmo’s user agreement states that your credit card issuer may treat a transaction as a cash advance if you use your credit card to pay someone via Venmo.
 That same user agreement also states that it is a violation of Venmo’s terms of service to use the service to give yourself a cash advance or help someone else to do so.

 Cash advances with a credit card typically carry an upfront fee and a higher interest rate while beginning to accrue interest immediately.
 So you may want to check with your credit card issuer before sending a payment, to determine whether or not the transaction will be treated as a cash advance.

 Which Credit Card Should You Use on Venmo?

 Using a credit card on Venmo to pay family and friends is rarely, if ever, worth it because of the 3% transaction fee.
 However, using your credit card on Venmo can help you reach the minimum spending requirement for a signup bonus on a new credit card, which could outweigh the 3% fee.
 Even so, there probably are lower-cost ways to reach your minimum spend.

 If you’re shopping at a retailer that accepts Venmo, adding your best rewards credit card to your Venmo account could help you make the most of your credit card rewards.